jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 For our society to see the big picture again, we need a new philosophy.
 One that looks ahead towards the boundless horizon of the Internet Age.
 One that considers the work of protagonists like Tesla, SpaceX, Blue Origin, as a sneak peek for the wondrous future each person should be building now, bit by bit.

 I've studied this topic for years.
 Academically, at the University of Toronto, I studied political philosophy, history, and innovation.
-But I learned far more on the frontline as a line worker, an account manager, and especially making a digital tool for an Industrial Age industry.
+But I learned far more on the frontline as a projectionist, line worker, an account manager, and especially making a digital tool for an Industrial Age industry.
 I could have written this has a political theory or history book.
 Instead, it's written to the people on Main Street right now; here's how we fix our problems and win the game.

 You'll like it best if you're sick of contemporary politics but love checking-out what Elon is up to.
 Because you'll understand most of today's problems that drive Left and Right to hatred, are with digital technology, simple engineering problems.
 Solving road traffic, rising health insurance, confusing tax-codes aren't like inventing time-travel.
 We can solve them and move on to something else.
 You'll really like this book if you know that unless we see ourselves in the video below, evolution will find someone who does.